 You cannot attack recently created Bases.
 This rule does not apply if the owner of the Base attacked you within 24 hours.

-After an attack is sent, the attacking army starts to recover, and cannot Move Out of the District for 1 Minute, and you cannot put your session to Sleep for 5 Minutes.
+After an attack is sent, the attacking army starts to recover, and cannot Move Out of the District for 1 Minute.

 There is a limit to how many actions you can take against the same player within 24 hours: